What We Believe

 The Holy Spirit

 Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
-He gives every believer a spiritual gift when they are saved.
+He equips every believer with gifts and power to serve God and his church.
 As Christians we seek to live under His control daily.

 II Corinthians 3:17; John 16:7-13, 14:16-17; Acts 1:8; I Corinthians 2:12, 3:16; Galatians 5:25; Ephesians 1:13, 5:18